Saud-5264/Events-Dashboard/README.md

 This repository contains a Power BI dashboard and supporting Excel data to track estimated vs. actual expenses for Prestige Gala events.

 📁 Files
-Prestige Gala Expense Summary.pbix – Power BI dashboard file
+Events File.pbix – Power BI dashboard file

-Prestige Gala Data.xlsx – Excel file containing the data source
+Events Data.xlsx – Excel file containing the data source

-image_604aaf.png – Screenshot of the Power BI dashboard
+Dashboard.png – Screenshot of the Power BI dashboard

 🚀 Usage
 To explore the event expense summaries:

 Download or clone this repository.

-Open the Prestige Gala Expense Summary.pbix file using Power BI Desktop.
+Open the Events File.pbix file using Power BI Desktop.

 Review visualizations comparing estimated and actual expenses for each event.